2005 Website News

 Links To More Information Page Updated

 I am pleased to announce that the Links To More Information page has been updated to include four new links and several updated links.
 The new links include the excellent French language website Le Suaire et la Science (en française), produced by Dr. Thibault Heimburger, that includes a detailed scientific overview of the Shroud.
-Also included are new links to the CILT Argentina Website (En Español), a website produced by one of the major Shroud Organizations in Argentina.
+Also included are new links to the CILT Argentina Website (En Español) (No longer available), a website produced by one of the major Shroud Organizations in Argentina.
 According to their director, Eduardo Lagos, in 2001 they published a Spanish language summary of 100 years of Shroud research.
 Also new is the link to The Holy Face Association Website, a Canadian organization whose website includes a store where you can purchase the lenticular prints that display either the Shroud Face or the world famous Agemmian painting, depending on the viewing angle.
 These last two organizations have also been added to the Shroud Centers & Organizations page of the site, where you can find contact information for these and other international Shroud groups.

 Another important new link is to an article titled The Remarkable Metrological History of Radiocarbon Dating by Lloyd Currie.
 This one was suggested by Ray Rogers who stated, "This is beyond doubt the best and most meticulous paper I have seen on modern radiocarbon work....
 I recommend it highly."
 Remember that this is necessarily a technical article, so you may find that you need to read it several times.
 Two other website links have also been updated.
 These include Russell Breault's excellent Shroud of Turin Education Project Website, which now offers free streaming video interviews with notable Shroud researchers.
 The page already includes interviews with archaeologist and noted Shroud scholar Paul Maloney, STURP Co-Founder and Shroud expert, Dr. John Jackson and renowned Shroud historian and author, Ian Wilson, and can be found at www.shroud2000.com/streamingvideos.html.
-Also updated is Sábana Santa (En Español), the beautiful Spanish language website of Carlos Sánchez de la Cruz of Salamanca, Spain.
+Also updated is Sábana Santa (En Español) (Link no longer available), the beautiful Spanish language website of Carlos Sánchez de la Cruz of Salamanca, Spain.
 These latest links are easy to find as each is clearly marked or on the Links To More Information page.

 Posted June 30, 2005